-Look at the installation of Food Services at new library locations

-- Explore the opportunity to lease out portions of new library builds in future. - Improve sound experience at libraries by installing solutions to absorb sounds from active areas to preserve quieter areas for study and reflection. - a) Exterior Spaces - Operation and condition of all building systems - Opportunities to improve sustainability and reduce greenhouse gases - Visibility of the library and interior activities to create and maintain public awareness - Parking availability, (as 44% of Focused Public Survey respondents identified this a barrier to use) - b) Public Spaces - Balance space for quiet study, group study, children's areas - Seek out opportunities to re-configure space to improve customer experience, customer flow, access to collections, and effectively promote library activities. - Create universally accessible space Meeting accessibility standards and guidelines - Openness and sightlines to create an environment of user confidence and safety, effective staff supervision and community inclusion - Promote greater access to and use of the library's resources - Adequate space for people and activities, including individual and group workspace - Provision of flexible program space - Provide ergonomic and flexible furnishings - Make staff resources and assistance visible, minimizing physical barriers between staff and customers - c) Staffed public service destinations may involve traditional service desks and/or high profile service touch-points.
-In either case, design solutions must facilitate barrier-free interaction between the customer and the staff member Staff Workspaces
+- Examine distribution of Recreation, Culture and Library facilities across the City for effectiveness and accessibility to the community - Look at the installation of Food Services at new library locations - Explore the opportunity to lease out portions of new library builds in future. - Improve sound experience at libraries by installing solutions to absorb sounds from active areas to preserve quieter areas for study and reflection.

+a) Exterior Spaces

+- Operation and condition of all building systems - Opportunities to improve sustainability and reduce greenhouse gases - Visibility of the library and interior activities to create and maintain public awareness - Parking availability, (as 44% of Focused Public Survey respondents identified this a barrier to use)

+b) Public Spaces

+- Balance space for quiet study, group study, children's areas - Seek out opportunities to re-configure space to improve customer experience, customer flow, access to collections, and effectively promote library activities. - Create universally accessible space meeting accessibility standards and guidelines

+- Openness and sightlines to create an environment of user confidence and safety, effective staff supervision and community inclusion - Promote greater access to and use of the library's resources - Adequate space for people and activities, including individual and group workspace - Provision of flexible program space - Provide ergonomic and flexible furnishings - Make staff resources and assistance visible, minimizing physical barriers between staff and customers c) Staffed Public Service Destinations d) Staff Workspaces

+May involve traditional service desks and/or high profile service touch-points.
+In either case, design solutions must facilitate barrier-free interaction between the customer and the staff member

-- Non-public staff spaces require varying degrees of privacy, are frequently shared across service shifts, and often involve a substantial amount of materials handling - Standards for workstation sharing need to be established - Non-public workspaces should be equivalent to workstations allocations in other City departments based on a functional analysis for the equitable allocation of resources across the City - Staff workstations need to accommodate specialized work and material processes
+- Non-public staff spaces require varying degrees of privacy, are frequently shared across service shifts, and often involve a substantial amount of materials handling - Standards for workstation sharing need to be established - Staff workstations need to accommodate specialized work and material processes undertook the Mississauga Central Library Feasibility Study to study how to "optimize and revitalize" the facility.